 How long have you worked at UH?

-What advice or encouragement would you give UH staff and students?
+What is advice would you share with UH students?

-What is something about you that many co-workers and students do not know about you?
+What is something about you that many co-workers do not know about you?

 Something most people don’t know about me is that I am a novice blogger and genealogist.
 I love researching our family history and I’m working on a new blog about my adventure as a novice genealogist.